cfarkas/SARS-CoV-2_illumina_analysis/README.md

 3) We also provide a way to evalute the performance of primer sets currently used for viral testing (see CDC_primers.fasta file) (https://www.cdc.gov/coronavirus/2019-ncov/lab/rt-pcr-panel-primer-probes.html).

+4) Number of threads were setted to 20 in commands, but it can be increased/decreased.
+A machine with at least 50 GB ram memory is needed for the genbank sequence alignment but number of cores (n=5) can be decreased to n=1.

 # Preeliminars:

 ### Obtaining Bowtie2 aligner (for install details, please see: http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)